John Brackstone: Personal life

 Brackstone was born in 1985 in Hartlepool, County Durham, where he attended Henry Smith School.
 His older brother, Stephen, also went on to play professional football.
 Brackstone grew up as a Hartlepool United supporter.

 While playing football part-time, Brackstone spent time as a coach with a Teesside- and County Durham-based group of children's coaching academies.

-In October 2019, Brackstone played alongside his former Hartlepool team mates in a Legends v Fan Match.
+In October 2019, Brackstone played alongside his former Hartlepool teammates in a Legends v Fan Match.
 The 2004–05 side he played in is seen as one of the club's greatest sides.
-The Legends won 19-0 and Brackstone managed to get on the scoresheet.
+The Legends won 19–0 and Brackstone managed to get on the scoresheet.